"Real talent" Huw Stephens, BBC Radio 1 "Wonderful" Richard Coles, BBC Radio 4

-A Welsh speaker with Bajan heritage, seventeen year old Kizzy Crawford's solo career began just two years ago.
-In that time, Kizzy has developed an increasing sophistication to her songwriting and performance, this is complimented by her soaring voice that boasts both range and charisma.
+A Welsh speaker with Bajan heritage, Eighteen year old Kizzy Crawford's solo career began just two years ago.
+In that time, Kizzy has developed an increasing sophistication to her songwriting and performance, which is complimented by her soaring voice that boasts both range and charisma.